 We talked in a previous post of the extensive use western art made of the Acanthus outline.
 As an art restorer, it is one useful thing to know how to draw or sculpt, as this motif will eventually be present on the pieces you’re working on.

 In 2D pieces, leaves could have faded or been erased.
 In 3D pieces, like in the moldings on the desk above, this complex and most often intricate design often leads to breakages on the most prominent features and the broken pieces lost in time.

 Because let’s face it : artists often went a little overboard with it and the flourishes it allows.

 You crazy, genius, you.

 Fortunately, lots of books and courses exist explaining how to master the fine art of Acanthus design.
-One book in particular clerverly deconstructs and systematizes the building process of creating an eye-pleasing acanthus.
+One book in particular cleverly deconstructs and systematizes the building process of creating an eye-pleasing acanthus.

-Sources in our line of work is timeless, references can come from any period of time and I am now refering to a XIXth century work.
+Sources in our line of work is timeless, references can come from any period of time, and I am now referring to a XIXth century work.

 I know, right ?

 Despite its best intentions, the book’s illustrations sometimes lack a few steps.
 Think about those « how to draw » books where in 4 steps the student is supposed to go from vaguely round shapes to picture perfect smiling characters.
 Didn’t manage to get there while using them ?
 Well, no beginners EVER did.

 So, as a new year gift to you all, lovely readers, I’ve decided to offer you our twist on the case.
 In this series of 4 posts, we’ll try and give you the few steps we thought were missing.